MicrosoftDocs/memdocs/windows-365/enterprise/role-based-access.md

 ## Custom roles

-You can create custom roles for Windows 365 in [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
+You can create custom roles for Windows 365 in [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 For more information, see [Create a custom role]( /mem/intune/fundamentals/create-custom-role).

 The following permissions are available when creating custom roles.